Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolCompanySettings.md

 ```

 ### -UsersPermissionToCreateGroupsEnabled
-Indicates whether to allow users to create groups.
+Indicates whether to allow users to create security groups.
 This setting is applied company-wide.
-Set to $False to disable users' ability to create groups.
+Set to $False to disable users' ability to create security groups.

 ```yaml
 Type: Boolean